joeblankenship1/thejoeblankenship/website/intro.md

-# Joe Blankenship
+# Welcome!

-## Hey there!
+Hello: welcome to my site!

-Welcome to my site!
 Read a blog or two and if you like what you read, reach out to me and let's talk about it.

 ## Socials